 At the outset of any well-executed project is the crafting of the project vision.
 Without a collaborative vision between a homeowner and a design team, the dreams and aspirations of a project erode.
 A great design philosophy is woven directly into the project vision.
 The design philosophy defines how every aspect of a project is approached - from motivations, investment goals, regulations, to opportunities, and great aesthetics.
 The size of a project isn’t always irrelevant, because a good design philosophy is applied and executed to any project.
 Now, that’s not to say that all design philosophies are created equal.
 The truth is, they aren’t.
 We’ll talk about designing small spaces in just a moment.

-The draw of architectural design.
+The draw of residential design.

-Despite it sounding cliche, I’m still drawn to Architecture and Design every day.
+Despite it sounding cliche, I’m still drawn to residential design and Design every day.
 When I was a child, I loved building cities with Legos.
 Today, I get to “play” with Legos with my kids and it always makes me nostalgic.
 As I grew up, I realized that my main passion was for sketching and illustration and that formalized my draw (pun intended) to the field.

 A design philosophy will always create better results.